jimmo/ncss-embedded/chapters/12-line-following.md

 The example above is using the number of times we've detected the line as an approximation of how far we've driven onto the line.
 Like the fridge example above where we used a range of values, this means that the bit:bot will be less sensitive and allow for smoother movement and less oscillation.

 *Note: this is very similar to the "I" (integral) part of a PID controller.*

-## Lab exercises:

-Today's lab focuses on closed-loop control.
-We're going to work on taking some of the tasks that we did in the previous lab with hard coded values and improve them to use feedback from the micro:bit and bit:bot sensors.
-Not only does that allow our code to be ported between different bit:bots, which might need different times/powers to move and rotate in the same way, but it will also mean our code runs a bit more reliably than before.

-0. **Getting Started**:
-    * If you didn't get around to it last lab, get your bit:bot working, make sure that the line following sensors work as you expect (use a small strip of masking tape on the floor).
-    * Make sure that you are able to drive straight-ish, and make smooth curves to the left and right.

-1. Let's start of with a simple line follower.
-Follow the bang-bang controller skeleton that's given in this chapter to follow a line on the floor.
-    * When the *left* line sensor detects the masking tape, turn to the left.
-    * When the *right* line sensor detects the masking tape, turn to the right.
-    * When *both* or *none* of the line sensors detect masking tape, go straight.

-    How well does this program do at following the line?

-    * Change your program to arc to the left and the right, rather than turning sharply.
-Does this do any better?
-        * Is there a situation where this approach will fail?

-2. The simple bang-bang implementation, although effective, is not the fastest way we could follow the line.
-We can improve on this by counting the number of times the line sensor detects the masking tape and using this as an approximation for how far over the line we've gone.

-    By doing this, we can make the robot make small corrections at first, and make larger and larger corrections if it comes to a sharp corner.

-    * You can use the skeleton provided above to implement this.

-3. **More Closed Loop Control**: We can also change the implementations for going straight and turning that we used in the previous lab to use closed loop control.
-This will allow our code to be far more portable than before.
-    1. Using the compass sensor on the micro:bit, make a program that travels straight, adjusting the left and right motor powers whenever the heading changes.
-        * *HINT*: The example code for the PI controller may be helpful here
-    2. Modify your code so that it is able to drive straight for exactly 1, 2 and 4 seconds.
-    3. Write some code to turn 90 degrees clockwise/counterclockwise.
-        * *HINT*: You may have to slow down when you approach the correct heading to ensure you don't overshoot.
-Can you use the difference between the current heading and target heading to select a speed?
-What sort of control algorithm would this be?
-    4. Use this code to drive forwards for 1 second, rotate 180 degrees, and drive forwards for 1 second.
-Did it do better than before?
-What about if you upload the same code to another bit:bot with no modifications?

-#### Bit:Bot Challenge

-Once you've completed the above lab exercises, there are a couple of additional challenges that will require you to combine all the concepts you've covered thus far.

-We've set up two (hidden) courses somewhere in the building.
-Your challenges, should you choose to accept them, are given below...

-1. **The Obstacle Course**

-    Now that you've got your line following robots working it's time to deploy them in the field.
-Of course, the real world is never as neat as the lab, so you'll have to make sure your robot can handle a bit of noise....
-Your robot will have to handle the following things:

-    * angular turns
-    * steep curves
-    * overlapping lines
-    * rough surfaces

-    Finally at the end of the course, your bit:bot will drive into a box.
-Your robot should detect that this has occured using the top-mounted light sensors and stop at the end.

-2. **The Time Trial**

-    One advantage of moving from a bang-bang controller to a PI style controller is that we spend a lot more time driving forwards.
-The better our control algorithm, the faster we can go!
-Unfortunately, as you will soon discover, speed does come at the expense of stability, so your challenge here will be to push your robot to complete our obstacle course as fast as you can.

-    Although not as sharp as for challenge 1, the course will still have some steep curves that you will need to handle.